Our facility is designed to make your stay as comfortable and easy as possible.

 Day or night, we’re here to assist you when you’re ready for treatment.
 Our admissions team is a phone call away.

-The Recovery Village Columbus is happy to help coordinate your transportation to and from the facility.
+The Recovery Village Columbus Drug and Alcohol Rehab is happy to help coordinate your transportation to and from the facility.

 You’ll think you’re in a hotel when you enter your newly furnished, spacious room.
 Most rooms have two beds, and clients undergoing detox have TVs in their rooms.
 You’ll also have access to a large, shared bathroom.

 The facility houses two large workout rooms filled with a variety of workout equipment, including treadmills, elliptical machines and free weights.
 Treatment plans are individualized, but most schedules include optional gym time daily.